* S&P mini futures pare 0.2 pct loss, Asian shares almost flat

-TOKYO, May 1 (Reuters) - U.S. stock futures edged up and Australian shares hit seven-week highs on Tuesday after the United States postponed the imposition of steel and aluminium tariffs on Canada, the European Union and Mexico, and offered permanent exemptions for several other allies.
+TOKYO, May 1 (Reuters) - U.S. stock futures pared small losses while Australian shares hit seven-week highs on Tuesday after the United States extended the deadline for its steel and aluminium tariffs to take effect.

 MSCI's dollar-denominated index of Asia-Pacific shares outside Japan was down 0.1 percent though only Australia and New Zealand are open.
-Many markets in Europe and Latin America will be closed on Tuesday as well for public holidays.
+Many markets in Europe and Latin America will be closed on Tuesday as well.

 U.S. shares lost steam late on Monday as worries about rising costs for companies kept investors on edge, despite solid corporate earnings and strong economic data.